Foundations of regular variation on topological spaces: Ideals and bornologies

-\begin{remark} Note that the authors of \cite[Appendix~B]{kul:sol20} impose three conditions on the bornology on a Polish space $\XX$ (where the scaling acts free); they called them (B1)--(B3).
-It turns out that, if $\sS$ is a bornology on $\XX$ and the scaling is Borel measurable, (B2) is equivalent to our condition (B) which, in turn, implies (B1) and (B3). \end{remark}
+\begin{remark} Note that the authors of \cite[Appendix~B]{kul:sol20} impose three conditions on the bornology on a Polish space $\XX$ (where the scaling acts freely); they call them (B1)--(B3).
+It turns out that, if $\sS$ is a bornology on $\XX$ and the scaling is Borel measurable, their condition (B2) is equivalent to our Condition~\hyperref[condB]{(B)} which, in turn, implies (B1) and (B3). \end{remark}

-\begin{remark} Note that $\modulus$ from Lemma~\ref{lemma:stau} is constructed so that $\{\modulus>0\}$ is the union of all sets from $\sS$.
+\begin{remark} Note that the modulus $\modulus$ from Lemma~\ref{lemma:stau} is constructed so that $\{\modulus>0\}$ is the union of all sets in $\sS$.
 Thus, this modulus is proper if this union equals $\XX\setminus\zero$. \end{remark}